eduardoasdcosta/Database-Veterinary-Hospital/README.md

 # Database-Veterinary-Hospital
 Information Systems and Databases - Projects

+These assignments concern the development of an information system database that supports a large veterinary hospital specialized on companion animals.

     Change every file that requires it to your access credentials and upload them to your database Then run on the command line

     source begin.sql

     -> this initializes everything, including triggers and stuff